Gaia da Camino: In the Divine Comedy

 Gaia is mentioned in Dante's Divine Comedy at the terrace of wrath in Canto XVI of Purgatorio, the second canticle of Dante's Divine Comedy.
 In this terrace, Dante meets Marco Lombardo, an unidentified character from Lombardy, with whom he discusses topics such as the influence of the stars on human behavior and the relationship between religious and political power.
 As Marco reviews the political corruption in Lombardy, he notes that only three individuals make an exception: Corrado da Palazzo of Brescia, Guido da Castello of Reggio Emilia, and Gherardo, Gaia's father.

 Despite the fact that the historical Dante had been a guest of the Da Camino in more than one occasion, the fictional Dante is not familiar with Gherardo and asks Marco who he is.
 In his reply, Lombardo refers to both Gherardo and Gaia.

 Through Marco Lombardo, Gherardo is described as "good," attesting to the prospect that Dante thought highly of Gherardo.
 Dante associates Gaia with her father here as a commendation of virtue, and implies that Gaia's name was widely recognizable at his time.

 Commentators of the Divine Comedy have further elaborated on Dante's reference to Gaia's notoriety by labeling her as either a dissolute woman (Jacopo della Lana, Benvenuto da Imola) or a paragon of virtue (Francesco da Buti, Cristoforo Landino).
-Other commentators (Giovanni da Serravalle) have hypothesized that this controversy regarding Gaia's personality was due to the fact that two homonym women, both named Gaia da Camino, lived at the same time and had very different personalities.
+Other commentators (Giovanni da Serravalle) have hypothesized that this controversy regarding Gaia's personality was because two homonym women, both named Gaia da Camino, lived at the same time and had very different personalities.